Skip to content

 Link to this section

-1. Open your M2M app
+1. Open your M2M app.

-3. Select the API (audience)
+3. Select Test in the menu.

-4. Copy the generated token
+5. Copy the generated token.

 Option B - Use the client credentials flow directly